gleonidovich/osm_cleaner/README.md

 # osm_cleaner

-This is part of a project for Udacity Data Analyst Nanodegree.
+This project is to develop skills for cleaning up data in the python/MongoDB environment.
+The data used for this project are from the Washington, DC area.